{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 What this resolution does:

-• Authorizes CAF to act as the certification authority for AI-assisted answers within the pilot
+• Authorizes CAF to act as the co-certifying authority on the binational chain for cross-border decisions among participating members

 • Recognizes CAF's role in pilot agreements, in the public pilot offer, and in the resulting governance records